Tips for Making Disney Dining Reservations at Walt Disney World

 Goofy at Animal Kingdom Tusker House

 Now, this isn’t for those who want to come back in 2 hours.
 If you get on the walk-up list, you generally need to be back to the host stand within a certain time frame in order to claim your spot.
-They’ll give you a heads up on an estimated wait time.
+They’ll give you a heads-up on an estimated wait time.
 So, it’s not like you have to stand around and wait.
 But you don’t want to get yourself in a long line for a ride while waiting to be called back.

 You generally won’t find this option at the most popular restaurants.
 But if you missed out on snagging a dining reservation to meet Pooh and Friends at Crystal Palace, then this may work for you.
 We recommend checking out the restaurant’s page in the My Disney Experience app a couple of weeks before your trip to see if that’s something they offer.